ElektroStudios/Fast-Image-Viewer/README.md

   <h1>Fast Image Viewer (FIV)</h1>

-### A minimalist, high-performance image viewer written purely in VB.NET and powered by a smart background-caching engine for lag-free navigation.
+### A minimalist, high-performance image viewer written purely in VB.NET<br>and powered by a smart background-caching engine for lag-free navigation.

 </div>